Akaike information criterion: History

-AICc was originally proposed for linear regression (only) by Sugiura (1978).
+AIC was originally proposed for linear regression (only) by Sugiura (1978).
 That instigated the work of Hurvich & Tsai (1989), and several further papers by the same authors, which extended the situations in which AICc could be applied.

 The first general exposition of the information-theoretic approach was the volume by Burnham & Anderson (2002).
 It includes an English presentation of the work of Takeuchi.
-The volume led to far greater use of AIC, and it now has more than 48,000 citations on Google Scholar.
+The volume led to far greater use of AIC, and it now has more than 64,000 citations on Google Scholar.